-Top 10 Best Last Minute Xmas Magazine Subscriptions for Outdoorsmen
+Top 10 Best Magazine Subscriptions for Outdoorsmen for 2018

 2. Backpacker

-Here’s the perfect Christmas gift for a diehard backpacker, hiker or just traveler in general.
+Here’s the perfect magazine subscription for the diehard backpacker, hiker or just traveler in general.
 Backpacker magazine is a super cool publication that essentially provides information on how to effectively embark on some incredible wilderness journeys.
 If there’s an adventurous outdoorsmen in your life they’ll love the inspiration they’ll get out of this subscription.
 Issues include quality “how to” advice for backpacking in all sorts of incredible destinations.
-It’s the kind of magazine us outdoor enthusiasts drool over while reading at home, and that encourages to just get the hell out there!
+It’s the kind of magazine us outdoor enthusiasts drool over while reading at home, and that encourages us to just get the hell out there!
 There’s information on the best places to plan the trip of a lifetime as well as on the gear you’re going to want to take along.
-There’s gorgeous fold-out maps and remarkable photos that will have your favorite backpacker chomping at the bit to pack their bags.
+There’s gorgeous fold-out maps and remarkable photos that will have anyone chomping at the bit to pack their bags.
 This year long subscription includes nine issues at 84 percent off the cover price — not too shabby!
-Whether or not you’re able to load up your own backpack and ship out to Thailand with your favorite backpacker, they’ll no doubt appreciate the gift of righteous travel guidance and inspiration.
+Whether or not you’re able to load up your own backpack and ship out to Thailand anytime soon, you and your friends will no doubt appreciate the righteous travel guidance and inspiration Backpacker publishes!

 Price: $7.00 (84 percent off cover price)